ChidinmaIgberaese/se-assignment-6-introduction-to-python-ChidinmaIgberaese/README.md

 Instructions:
 Answer the following questions based on your understanding of Python programming.
 Provide detailed explanations and examples where appropriate.

-Questions:
+# Question 1

-1. # Python Basics:
+Python Basics:
-   - What is Python, and what are some of its key features that make it popular among developers?
+What is Python, and what are some of its key features that make it popular among developers?
 Provide examples of use cases where Python is particularly effective.

-# Answer

 Python is a high-level, interpreted programming language known for its simplicity and readability.
 Developed by Guido van Rossum and first released in 1991, Python emphasizes code readability and allows programmers to express concepts in fewer lines of code compared to other languages like C++ or Java.

-# Key Features:
+Key Features:

 1. Easy to Read, Learn, and Write: Python has a clean syntax that resembles English, making it easier to read and understand.
 2. Interpreted Language: Python is executed line by line, which makes debugging easier.